umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ![Example of smaller code snippet](images/codesnippet-sample.png)
 :::

-#### 3. Large code samples
+#### Large code samples

 As part of tutorials and longer articles explaining a certain workflow, it might make sense to add a full code sample of the topic covered.

 An example of this could be the tutorial on [creating a custom Dashboard](../../Tutorials/Creating-a-Custom-Dashboard) for your Umbraco project.
 This article uses various smaller code snippets mixed in with the steps and text sections.
 At the bottom of the article, you will notice a full example of the file that has been build on through the tutorial - this is an example of a large code sample.

-We recommend creating separate articles for these large code samples and using the as references instead of adding them as part of the actual article.
+We recommend creating separate articles for these large code samples and using them as references instead of adding them as part of the actual article.
 Having long snippets in an article which already contains multiple sections and steps, can make the article confusing.

 When adding these large code samples, make sure to link to the sample from the relevant tutorial(s) as well as linking from the article containing to sample, to the tutorial where the sample is referenced.